 These are more difficult to spot.
 A small leak in your roof may go undetected at first, especially if the water seeps in slowly and doesn’t pool on your ceiling or floors.
 One sign of a minor leak is the presence of increased humidity, discoloration on your ceiling or walls, or moisture and mold problems.
 The best way to detect minor leaks is to have an expert inspect your home.

 Some damage to your roof is obvious.
 Missing shingles or tiles, punctures from branches or debris, sagging or warped sections of your roof, and fascia or soffit damage are all types of damage that indicate a problem with your roof.
 As soon as you detect any of these, it’s important to react, because left unrepaired they can all become worse and result in major roofing repairs.

 Roofs on some older homes may not have been designed to properly protect your home or encourage water to flow properly.
 This is often the case when repairs or additions have been made to the home.
 Water that pools in certain areas or doesn’t flow properly down the roof and into the gutters will eventually find its way into your home.

 The roofs on many older homes may have been adequate when they were built but are showing their age today.
 Even if there are no leaks or major damage, an older roof won’t protect your home against the elements as well as a modern roof with more resistant materials and installation techniques.
 A new roof will also help insulate better, providing savings on heating and cooling.

 From obvious water leaks to inefficiencies that are harder to detect, it is useful to put some thought into your roof.
-Our expert team at Garner Roofing would be happy to come and inspect your roof, and offer you a no-obligation quote for repair or replacement.
+Our expert team at Garner Roofing would be happy to come and inspect your roof, and offer you a no-obligation quote for repair or roof replacement.
 Contact us today, and we’ll help you ensure your roof is doing its job, keeping your home dry and comfortable.